The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 This is especially useful if your group is looking to run adventures like those in the phenomenal Ghosts of Saltmarsh book!

-Though the Swashbuckler Rogue isn’t limited exclusively to being a pirate.
+However, the Swashbuckler Rogue isn’t limited exclusively to being a pirate.
 Any duelist who focuses on quick movements, decisive strikes, and a fair amount of bravado can embody this archetype!

-A character might be a Noble who learned fencing from the greatest dueling instructor their family could afford.
+For example, your character might be a Noble who learned fencing from the greatest dueling instructor their family could afford.

 Alternatively, they might be more of the “rough and tumble” type who had to learn the hard way that speed can often beat strength in the dark alleys of their home city.